Muzietto/grunt-built-pumps/README.md

 ***

 #### sample_02.html
-Use the given buttons to swith on/off the two pipes in the system.
+Use the given buttons to switch on/off the two pipes in the system.
 Sensors alert pumps, which do their job.
 Water flows.

 ![sample_02](/doc/img/sample_02.jpg)